most famous diamonds

 Oppenheimer Blue

-The Oppenheimer Blue diamond is the second most expensive diamond after the Pink Star.
+The Oppenheimer Blue diamond is the second most expensive after the Pink Star.

-It is a 14.62-carat vivid blue diamond that has a grade below internally flawless.
+It is a 14.62-carat vivid blue diamond with a grade below internally flawless.

 It was sold in Geneva in 2016 for US$50.6 million by an anonymous bidder.